 No textbook will be required.
-Each student will be required to purchase the required ARM M4F microcontroller board for one of several vendors.
 Parts required for the project will generally be less than \$25 per team.

 Projects:

 - The project will consist of hardware construction and firmware development and it is expected that it will take approximately 100 hours to complete. - Projects will be individual student assignments. - Projects will be defended on the last class day during class hours with interim deadlines for hardware construction and some software milestones. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.